Younes-Aboudrar/CodeAlpha_AIEngineeringFAQsChatbot/README.md

 ## Features

-- Processes FAQ data using SpaCy (or a fallback method if SpaCy is unavailable)
+- Advanced NLP processing using SpaCy (with intelligent fallback methods if SpaCy is unavailable)
-- Matches user questions with the most similar FAQ using semantic similarity
+- Smart question matching using semantic similarity, entity recognition, and intent detection
-- Provides a clean, responsive chat interface
+- Clean, responsive chat interface with typing indicators and animations
-- Offers real-time responses to queries about AI Engineering
+- Conversational context awareness and follow-up question handling
+- Intelligent suggestion chips for related questions and follow-ups
+- Multi-source answer generation for complex questions
+- Conversation history tracking with context preservation
+- Enhanced UI with timestamps, suggestion chips, and visual feedback

 ## Prerequisites